DoctorWkt/CSCv2/Instructions.md

   * N: set if the ALU result is negative
   * Z: set if the ALU result is zero
   * V: set if there was an overflow
-  * Z: set if there was a carry
+  * C: set if there was a carry

 4-bit binary nibble values are treated as signed values in the range -8 to +7 decimal.
 All ALU operations may set the negative (N)